sweeperio/flay/README.md

 ## What?

 * Normal setup in place...[Berkshelf], [ChefSpec], [Test Kitchen], etc.
-* Only ubuntu is supported and setup in ChefSpec and Test Kitchen (I said it was opinionated)
+* _**Only ubuntu**_ is supported and setup in ChefSpec and Test Kitchen (I said it was opinionated)
+* Sets up berks to use our berks api
-* Adds [core] cookbook to the Berksfile
+* Adds [core] cookbook to metadata.rb
 * Adds [rubocop] with some updated (opinionated) settings
 * Updates all templates to pass `bundle exec rubocop && bundle exec rspec`
-* Adds a travis file for CI that will cache it's bundle for #webscale
+* Adds a travis file for CI that will use the chefdk to run tests
-* Ensures `berks`, `chef`, `chefspec` and `rubocop` are in the Gemfile (pessimistically locked to current major version)
 * Creates a single `test` directory rather than spec/unit and test/integration
 * Adds a _dummy_ `encrypted_data_bag_secret` file for [Test Kitchen]
 * Adds `encrypt_data_bag` rake task for working with encrypted data bags in [Test Kitchen] (see note below)